 The name Technical Outcast is a play on words.

 Over the years, while working as a full-time journalist covering security, I dealt with researchers and privacy-minded people who don’t usually go out of their way to speak to the media.
 Hackers and security researchers have a natural caution towards the press, and trust is a big issue.
 In many cases, these trust issues are well-founded.
 As time moved on, I’ve earned the trust placed in me, but I’ve always been a bit of an outcast because of my profession.
 The technical part of the site’s name is another pun.
 When I had a byline, I was known as a highly-technical journalist, and one of the things I’m most proud of is the fact I worked in security long before I started to cover it.

 So I’m not really an outcast, I’m just a technical outcast.

-Outside of 401(k) investments, in which he has no say into what companies are represented by a given fund, Steve Ragan has no other direct investments in the companies he covers.
+Outside of 401(k) investments, in which I have no say into what companies are represented by a given fund, I have no other direct investments in the companies he covers.
 If such investments are ever made, this section will be updated with a full accounting of them.

-Stock images used on this website can be found on Unsplash.com, PixaBay.com, and Slon.pics.
+Stock images used on this website can be found on DALL-E, Unsplash.com, PixaBay.com, and Slon.pics.